-Vincent Odhiambo Ogutu will spend his Professional Fellowship at The Institute for Disability Studies at the University of Southern Mississippi.
+Vincent Odhiambo Ogutu spent his Professional Fellowship at The Institute for Disability Studies at the University of Southern Mississippi.

 Vincent Ogutu has an extraordinary capacity to liaise between the disability community and their non-disabled peers, as he has experienced being a part of both groups.
 Having been injured in a traffic road accident later in life, Vincent has lived life with and without a disability, and through this has learned the key strategies for creating empathy between both worlds.